Electric Vehicles: Myth vs. Reality

 Myth: EVs are too expensive.

-Reality: EVs are generally more expensive to buy or lease than similar gasoline vehicles.
-But, EVs cost less than half as much to operate, according to a 2018 University of Michigan study.
-It found EV drivers see an average annual fuel savings of more than $600 when compared to drivers of a typical gasoline vehicle.
-And, according to the Edison Electric Institute, the average price to charge an EV is about $1.20 per gallon.
+Reality: EVs can cost more to buy or lease than similar gasoline vehicles, but they cost about half as much to operate, according to the U.S. Department of Energy, which has a handy cost to fuel comparison tool on its website.
+According to the Edison Electric Institute, the average price to charge an EV is equivalent to about $1.20 per gallon.
 Electric vehicles also require less maintenance because they have fewer moving parts.
 That means no oil changes, and the brakes last longer because the electric motor helps bring the car to a stop.
 Drivers who purchase an EV also may be eligible for a federal tax incentive of up to $7,500.

 The 2019 Hyundai Kona EV travels up to 258 miles on a full charge.

 You can’t drive very far before you run out of battery power.

 The Chevy Bolt can travel up to 238 miles on a single charge.
 New models out in 2019—like the Hyundai Kona EV and the Kia Niro EV—offer similar or longer ranges.
 Bottom line—most EVs provide plenty of range for the average Wisconsinite who drives about 30 miles per day, according to the U.S. Department of Transportation.
 But if you still have “range anxiety,” there are several popular plug-in hybrid electric vehicles (PHEVs) available, like the Toyota Prius Prime.
 PHEVs run on battery power before the gasoline engine kicks in.